Reading

 Reading for fluency

-The school follows the Letters and Sounds approach to the teaching of phonics, gaining expert support from staff at The English Hub.
+Through the support and advice of Carl Pattison at The English Hub, school follows the No Nonsense Phonics (NNP) approach to the teaching of phonics code.
+A key stage 2 approach was developed and refined to build on prior knowledge, with frequent assessment opportunities and the use of phonicstrackeronline.
 All teachers have received phonics training across school and are loyal to phonics when children are decoding words or developing in reading fluency across the school.
 This scheme has been supplemented by Big Cat Collins fully decodable reading books, specifically purchased to appeal to Key Stage 2 readers who are still not meeting age related expectations.

 All whole class comprehension lessons include the opportunity for readers to read at length.
 Children learn to respond and read back in a choral fashion to improve fluency.
 They also provide opportunities to re-read extracts previously discussed with the purpose of increasing reading fluency.